mswimmer/2019.elbsides.de/programme.md

 All of this is done with the Bettercap tool, the better and more modern successor to ettercap.
 We will briefly look at a high level overview of the tool and then dive into a practical application by doing the above described MITM attack.

+Please bring your own laptop to this workshop.
+We will be using a wired ethernet connection, so please make sure that you have an ethernet network port.
+I advise you to not use your personal or work laptop that emits information over the network, as we will be actively sniffing the network and spoofing connections!
+Maybe it is a good idea to boot from a live DVD or live USB thumbdrive for this workshop.
+Ubuntu or Debian preferred, but we can probably deal with any flavor of Unix.

 ## Introduction to Binary Reversing and Exploitation with radare2 ##
 * Speaker: [Richard Sammet](#richard-sammet)
 * Time: 13:50